cjacker/opensource-toolchain-esp8266/README.md

 The latest classic AT firmware is **v1.7.5** provided by ESP8266_NONOS_SDK.
 Since The most common devices that use ESP8266 is ESP-1S module, I will introduce how to build and flash at firmware of ESP-1S in the first section.

-For usage of AT firmware, please refer to official document [ESP8266 AT Instruction Set](https://www.espressif.com/sites/default/files/4a-esp8266_at_instruction_set_en_v1.5.4_0.pdf).
+For usage of classic AT firmware, please refer to official document [ESP8266 AT Instruction Set](https://www.espressif.com/sites/default/files/4a-esp8266_at_instruction_set_en_v1.5.4_0.pdf).

 ## ESP-1S